Centrica prepared for takeover approach - chairman

 He declined to give details of whether the company had received any proposals, but said it was the board's obligation to do what is in the best interest of shareholders.
 "We have to evaluate any approach on that basis."

-The energy sector is ripe for mergers and acquisitions as a sharp decline in crude prices has devalued many energy firms, as highlighted by Shell's $70 billion (£46 billion) offer for gas producer BG.
+The energy sector is ripe for mergers and acquisitions as a sharp decline in crude prices has devalued many energy firms, as highlighted by Shell's $70 billion offer for gas producer BG.

 Centrica, which owns British Gas, could be subject of a move by a rival as it emerges from a difficult years, some analysts believe.
 The company is carrying out a strategic review, initialised by newly appointed chief executive and former BP-man Iain Conn.